HowieDuhzit/.github/.github/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of our projects seriously.
+I take the security of my projects seriously.
 If you discover a security vulnerability, please follow these guidelines:

 ### How to Report

 1. **Do NOT** file a public issue on GitHub
-2. **Do NOT** discuss the vulnerability publicly until we've had a chance to address it
+2. **Do NOT** discuss the vulnerability publicly until I've had a chance to address it
-3. Send your report to our security team at: [Contact@HowieDuhzit.Best](mailto:Contact@HowieDuhzit.Best)
+3. Send your report to me at: [Contact@HowieDuhzit.Best](mailto:Contact@HowieDuhzit.Best)

 ### What to Include in Your Report